 America Goes Hawaiian.
 The Influence of Pacific Island Culture on the Mainland by Geoff Alexander (2...

-What began on the America mainland in the 1850s when the first hula dancers were presented to the public and what was promoted by Hawaiian music only a few years later – the promise of paradise on earth, an Eden in endless summer – the Hawaiian way of life, for the vast majority of American […]
+What began on the American mainland in the 1850s, when the first hula dancers were presented to the public and what was promoted by Hawaiian music only a few years later – the promise of paradise on earth, an Eden in endless summer – the Hawaiian way of life, for the vast majority of Americans […]

 Soundies Jukebox Films and the Shift to Small-Screen Culture by Andrea J. Kelley (2018)